 - Foreclosures and abandonments

 - Real estate transactions

 Identifying the type of payment you received and how it should get filed is one of the most common tax problems.
-If you’re struggling, then don’t make the mistake of thinking you have to figure it out by yourself—there are resources available to help you!
+If you’re struggling, don’t make the mistake of thinking you have to figure it out by yourself—there are resources available to help you!

 How To Prevent or Stop Backup Withholding

 Did you receive a notice in the mail about IRS backup withholding?
 If so, then you’re likely wondering how to prevent or stop backup withholding from happening.
 In some situations, you may be able to petition the IRS to stop their efforts, but it will take some work on your part.
-You’ll need to prove to the IRS that one of the following circumstances are true in your situation:
+You’ll need to prove to the IRS that one of the following circumstances is true in your situation:

-- You’ve corrected your error and filed an amended return, while also paying penalties or taxes
+- You’ve corrected your error and filed an amended return, while also paying penalties or taxes.

-- Backup withholding will create an undue financial hardship for you, and you’ll likely accurately report your dividends and interest in the future
+- Backup withholding will create an undue financial hardship for you, and you’ll likely accurately report your dividends and interest in the future.

-- The IRS was mistaken, and you didn’t underreport interest or dividends
+- The IRS was mistaken and you didn’t underreport interest or dividends.

-- You’ve already been in contact with the IRS, which is investigating whether under-reporting happened
+- You’ve already been in contact with the IRS, which is investigating whether under-reporting happened.

-If you believe one of the above is true in your case, then it’s possible to stop backup withholding.
+If you believe one of the above is true in your case, it’s possible to stop backup withholding.
 If the IRS agrees with your claims, then they’ll send you a certification letter saying that the withholding is no longer necessary or that it will get stopped.
 The IRS will also contact any payers and let them know to stop their withholding efforts.